CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 )
 {% endhighlight %}

-`ST_Intersects()` returns true/false depending on whether or not two entries have an overlap.
+`ST_Intersects()` returns true/false depending on whether or not two entries have an overlap, which is why it is good for a `WHERE` condition.

 The **better** choice is to use `ST_DWithin()`.